KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 * Electro-Charged damage ticks once per second starting from the initial reaction.
 In other words, EC has a **CD of 1 second** and can **only damage an enemy once per second.** Multiple ECs on one enemy cannot exist.
   * Refer to this [video](https://www.youtube.com/watch?v=HGF484QYHpQ).
 Each tick of Electro-Charged \(777 damage\) appears 60 frames apart.
   * There is 1 exception to the 1 tick/second rule which is covered below.
-* When Electro-Charged occurs, **it removes a certain duration from both Hydro and Electro auras.** Every second thereafter, it will continue to tick **as long as there is at least 0.5s of Electro and Hydro aura remaining.** The duration removed from each aura depends on the strength of the original elemental aura
+* When Electro-Charged occurs, **it removes a certain duration from both Hydro and Electro auras.** Every second thereafter, it will continue to tick **as long as there is at least 0.5s of Electro and Hydro aura remaining.** The duration removed from each aura depends on the strength of the original Elemental aura
   * Please refer to [Zephan’s post](https://docs.google.com/document/d/1FaLYqA7MBow0DNBPUc2b9t_dEBhvRT-vs-l03PW0Wu8/edit#heading=h.53c0yy4z9ews) for evidence
 * If an Electro-Charged reaction occurs such that the remaining Hydro or Electro aura is 1s&gt;x&gt;0.5s, there will be **an early “second” tick** of Electro-Charged before the 1 second interval.
 * If an Electro-Charged reaction occurs such that the remaining Hydro or Electro aura is &lt;0.5s, there will NOT be an early “second” tick of Electro-Charged.